 3.2.4 Configuring the scanner measurement routine (cfg.txt)

 The instrument measurement routine tells the scanner where to measure and for how long.
 This routine is defined in a text file called cfg.txt located in the /mnt/flash directory on the MOXA computer.
-The cfg.txt file is ready by the kongo.exe software each time a scan is started.
+The cfg.txt file is read by the kongo.exe software each time the instrument is powered on.

 Below is a copy of an example cfg.txt file.
 There are two section of the cfg.txt file.
 In the first part of the file, a number of settings are specified.
 These will be described in more detail below.
 The general syntax is SETTING=###, where ### is a numerical value.
 The meaning of the individual settings will be described in this section.
 A line that begins with a ‘%’ is a comment and is not read by the kongo.exe software.
 The settings given below can be used as a default when configuring a new NOVAC scanner.